 Introduction

-Municipal government provides and maintains facilitiesservices.
+Municipal government provides and maintains facilities, services and infrastructure.
 These include solid waste disposal and recycling, roads and sidewalks, emergency services (including police, fire protection, and emergency medical response), recreation, and administration of these functions.
 In order to pay for these services and the schools, the town assesses property and collects taxes.

 During the past 30 years, both population growth and the increasing expectations of Norwich residents have resulted in significant facility and service expansions and improvements.
 Town budgets have reflected these changes.
 As shown in Figure 4-3, the rate of growth has slowed since the late 1980s, even during periods of a strong economy.
 This slower growth rate probably continues as a result of changes in land use and wastewater regulations.

 Although most aspects of town services have become more efficient through technology and better planning, there have been expansions of town administration budgets due to decisions to turn to professional management to take charge of town operations formerly run by volunteers.
 These decisions include the addition of a part-time professional assessor in 2001, the switch to a town manager/selectboard form of government in 2002, and the addition of a part-time paid fire chief in 2008.
 Another source of increased municipal expenses has been unfunded mandates by the state, requiring the town to perform additional services at its own expense.
+Budgets have also risen according to the expectations of the residents.

 Public Works Department